Christina Frasco: Mayor of Liloan (2016–2022)

-Secretary of tourism (2022–present)
+Secretary of Tourism (2022–2026)

 In the 2022 Cebu local elections, Frasco won a third term as mayor.
-However, she was later selected as the next secretary of tourism by president-elect Bongbong Marcos.
+However, she was later selected as the next Secretary of Tourism by president-elect Bongbong Marcos.
 She resigned as mayor and was succeeded by her running mate and cousin-in-law, Aljew Frasco, who was initially elected as vice mayor that year.

 During Frasco's tenure as tourism secretary, the Love the Philippines tourism slogan was adopted beginning in 2023, replacing the decade-long It's More Fun in the Philippines! slogan.

+Frasco attending the National Arts and Crafts Fair with Trade and Industry Secretary Cristina Aldeguer-Roque at SM Megamall in Mandaluyong, October 24, 2024.

 Frasco (center) visiting the Philippine Pavilion at Expo 2025 in Osaka with President Bongbong Marcos and First Lady Liza Araneta Marcos, June 21, 2025.

-On May 22, 2025, Frasco, along with other secretaries, tendered courtesy resignations from their respective cabinet posts by President Bongbong Marcos after the President called for a cabinet overhaul in the aftermath of the May 12, 2025 midterm elections.
-Frasco will continue to serve as secretary until the President accepts her resignation, if he does so.
+On May 22, 2025, Frasco, along with other secretaries, tendered courtesy resignations from their respective cabinet posts by President Marcos after he called for a cabinet overhaul in the aftermath of the May 12, 2025 midterm elections.
+Frasco continued to serve as secretary until March 12, 2026, when she was appointed as presidential adviser for sustainable and resilient communities and replaced as secretary by tourism undersecretary Verna Buensuceso.

+Criticism

+The tourism department under Frasco's leadership met widely shared allegations that it spoiled a rebranding by causing a video production that used stock footage of other countries; a mediocre logo-making; and not using photographers' thousands of shots of tourist spots, favoring the use of the image of Frasco instead.

+Presidential Adviser for Sustainable and Resilient Communities (2026–present)

+On March 12, 2026, President Bongbong Marcos reassigned Frasco as Presidential Adviser for Sustainable and Resilient Communities, removing her as Secretary of Tourism.

 Personal life

-Frasco married Duke Frasco, a member of the House of Representatives representing Cebu's 5th congressional district, in August 2009.
+Frasco married Vincent "Duke" Frasco, a current member of the House of Representatives representing Cebu's 5th congressional district, on August 8, 2009.
 They have four children together.